 At the beginning of your course your Teaching Area will tell you how to access your results.
 This may be through Chisholm's results website myResults.

 All students are provided with a Statement of Attainment with their certificate upon completion of their course.
-Additional copies can be requested from Client Services and will incur a fee of $10.
+Additional copies can be requested from your local campus reception and will incur a fee of $10.

 The Caroline Chisholm Education Foundations scholarship program is designed to support students experiencing financial hardship to access education.
 Our scholarship program is customised to meet the needs of each successful applicant.